Photo by AJ_Watt from Getting Images Signature via Canva.com

 Clean the whole house.

-Lastly (and most importantly), it’s time for a deep clean.
-The biggest turn-off for any home buyer isn’t going to be the 1970’s kitchen, it’ll be the dingy baseboards, cluttered counters, and dust bunnies floating across the floor.
-Clear out all unnecessary things in your home, then pay for a professional cleaner to make your home sparkle brighter than it ever has before.
+Lastly, it’s time for a deep clean.
+This may be one of the most important tips for selling your house.
+The biggest turn-off for any home buyer isn’t going to be the 1970s kitchen; it’ll be the dingy baseboards, cluttered counters, and dust bunnies floating across the floor.
+Clear out all unnecessary items in your home, then invest in a professional cleaner to make your home sparkle brighter than it has ever been before.

 “Another priority is making sure your home is ready for inspection.
 Once you have an accepted a contract, the buyers will likely have it checked out from top to bottom.
-Electrical, plumbing, or roofing issues can sometimes be a deal-breaker, or at the very least leverage for negotiations that are often in the buyers' favor.
-Remedy any known problems in advance or have multiple quotes in hand and be prepared to disclose it upfront and offer a credit.”
+Electrical, plumbing, or roofing issues can sometimes be a deal-breaker, or at the very least, leverage for negotiations that are often in the buyers' favor.
+Remedy any known problems in advance, or have multiple quotes in hand and be prepared to disclose them upfront and offer a credit.”

 Home Upgrades You Can Skip

 When converting your garage into a home gym or an office, you can't anticipate how the buyer will want to use the space.
 Many people seek out large garages to use for their intended purpose.
-Keep the integrity of the home and allow the buyer to make these bigger modifications should they feel the need to.
+Maintain the integrity of the home and allow the buyer to make these larger modifications if they feel the need to.

 Replacing a Bedroom

-The space conversion rule applies to bedrooms as well.
+The space conversion rule also applies to bedrooms.

 “If your ‘home office’ space is really a bedroom, don’t advertise it as such.
 Bedrooms often equal value.
 So list the largest number of bedrooms you can and let potential buyers imagine what they can do with the extra room.” -6 Upgrades You Can Skip When Selling Your Home